 Of these, the second and third options are mostly likely, based on current polling data.

-In the event the Conservatives win a convincing majority, the result would likely to outperform the more internationally exposed FTSE 100 and we are likely to see a near-term rise in sterling.
+In the event the Conservatives win a convincing majority, the result would likely be beneficial for UK equity markets.
+Domestic stocks are likely to outperform the more internationally exposed FTSE 100 and we are likely to see a near-term rise in sterling.
 However, most of that pickup is already priced in due to earlier predictions of a Conservative win – so investors should be aware that the greatest risk of movement may lie on the downside if the outcome is less favourable to the Conservatives than expected.